 How to prepare

-We’ve prepared some information to help prepare you on what to say (or not to say) and what to do after the layoffs are announced.
+We've prepared some information to help prepare you on what to say (or not to say).

 I have some news to share with you.
 The leadership team and I have had to make some difficult decisions in order to try and save our business, and as a part of that, we are eliminating your role at the company and you are being laid off.